jon-jacky/Piety/editors/README.md

 If your session seems unresponsive, try exiting append mode by  typing RETURN then a period at the beginning of a line.

-When *dmacs* needs a string, to name a file, buffer, search string, or replacement string, it prompts for it on the line below the status line.
+When you type a key that invokes a function that has a string argument -- to name a file, buffer, seach string or replacement string -- *dmacs* prompts for it on the line below the status line.
 Type the string and press RETURN.
 You can edit the string inline before you press RETURN.
 There is always a default, just press RETURN to accept it.
 To cancel the operation, type '???' by itself, or at the end of the string, then press RETURN.
-(The emacs *C-g* cancel key is not effective in *dmacs*.)
+(The emacs *C-g* cancel key is not available in *dmacs*.)

+Some keys invoke functions that can optionally act on a range of lines called the *region*.
+To define the region, type the key *C-space* (press the control key and type the space bar).
+This sets the *mark*, one end of the region.
+Then move the current line *dot* to the other end of the region (the mark can appear before or after dot in the buffer).
+Then type the key to invoke the function.
+It will act on the lines from *mark* through *dot*, inclusive.
+The mark is de-activated after the function executes, so you have to set the mark again before each function call that uses it.
+When the mark is not activated, those functions only act on the current line, dot.

 In *dmacs*, as in *sked* and *edsel*, you can only use control keys to edit within a line when you are entering that line in append mode,